-Unless your idea of camping is roughing it in a RV complete with a plasma screen TV and full bath, you’re going to need a tent.
+Unless your definition of camping is hopping in the RV, complete with a plasma screen TV and a full bath or sleeping on th cold hard ground next to the fire, you’re going to need a tent.
 There are plenty of things to think about when choosing a tent.
 For starters, decide whether or not you want a tent that can be used for backpacking.
 If not, the weight of the tent doesn’t really matter.
 Second, decide how much room you need.
-Tents are sized by their per-person capacity so a 4-person tent will fit four people snugly.
-If you want a spacious tent consider going up a person (or two) size.

 Tents can range from as little as $50 to well over $500.
 Sure you can pick up a pretty roomy tent for cheap at Wal-Mart, but these tents will weigh a ton, won’t last very long, and will not protect you as well from the elements.
-If you only plan on camping once a year or you are trying camping out for your first time a Wal-Mart cheap-o might be for you.
+If you only plan on camping once a year, are trying camping out for your first time, or only planning on driving to a campground while camping right next to your car, then a Wal-Mart cheap-o will work just fine for you.

-I totally recommend the REI Half-Dome tent as a first backpacking tent, plus it doesn’t have as steep of price tag as other lightweight backpacking tents.
-My current dream tent is the Big Anges Fly Creek – it only weighs 2lbs.
+We recommend the Ledge Scorpion tent as a first backpacking tent, plus it doesn’t have as steep of price tag as other lightweight backpacking tents.
+My dream tent is the Big Anges Fly Creek – it only weighs 2lbs.
 2oz.
-For families, the Kelty Yellowstone is a pretty affordable 4-person tent with excellent performance in rainy and windy conditions.
+For small families, the Kelty Trail Ridge is a pretty affordable 4-person tent with excellent performance in rainy and windy conditions.

 As far as insulation goes, there are two types: down and synthetic.
 I personally swear by down since they are lighter, more compressible, and just more comfy when compared to synthetics.
 Down bags do come with a steeper price tag and don’t perform as well as synthetics in wet and humid conditions.

 Weight may or may not be a factor for you.
-If you plan on mostly car camping than the weight of the bag doesn’t really matter.
-If you will be backpacking long distances with your bag choose a sleeping bag in the 2-3 pound range.
+If you plan on mostly car camping, then the weight of the bag doesn’t really matter.
+If you will be backpacking long distances with your bag, choose a sleeping bag in the 2-3 pound range.

 Sleeping bags can run anywhere from $100 to well over $400.
-You can pick up a bag at a department store for as little as $30 but these bags will honestly not last as long or keep you as warm as higher end bags.
-The Marmot Trestles is a great bag at only $119 and will keep sleepers cozy down to zero degrees.
-The Marmot Helium is one of the best lightweight 15-degree bags on the market.
+You can pick up a bag at a department store for as little as $30, but these bags will not last as long or keep you as warm as higher-end bags.
+Marmot Trestles makes great bags starting at around $99 and some will keep sleepers cozy down to zero degrees.

-You will need a quality daypack for forays beyond camp.
+You’ll need a quality daypack for forays beyond camp.
 The latest hiking backpacks are designed for comfort and packed with so many features that you almost can’t choose a bad pack.
 Daypacks typically hold from 15-35 liters worth of gear and are great for day trips and short jaunts.
-My only advice is to find a bag that is comfortable and filled with the features that you prefer.
+My only advice is to find a bag that is comfortable and has the features that you prefer.

 The Osprey Talon 22 fits a hydration bladder and a day’s worth of gear plus zippered pockets on the hipbelt give you easy access to a camera, snacks, or whatever you can cram in the pocket.
-The REI Flash 18 is a lightweight pack that also doubles as a stuff sack.
-The pack is hydration system compatible and has plenty of loops and chains to secure gear to the outside of your pack.
+Some lightweight packs also double as stuff sacks.

 As far as camp stoves go, you have a choice between a single-burner backpacking stove and a two-burner stove.
 Two-burner stoves are great for cooking up some gourmet camp meals, whereas single-burner backpacking stoves are ideal for meals that don’t require much more than boiled water.
 The Coleman Propane Stove is a classic and great for family campouts.
 The MSR WhisperLite is a good option if you are thinking about doing some backpacking trips as well.

 I absolutely love camping kitchen gear – there are just so many cute and handy inventions.
-The GSI Deluxe Kitchen Set has it all from a tiny cutting board and cheese grater to a whisk and spice shakers.
+Some have it all from a tiny cutting board and cheese grater to a whisk and spice shakers.
 The GSI Bugaboo Camper Cooksets are a great intro set to camp cooking.
 The sets include a variety of pots, skillets, plates, bowls, and cups that all fit together in a compact set.

 You will absolutely want to capture those special camp moments with a compact digital camera.
 But you will need a camera that can withstand freak downpours, sand storms, and accidental drops off cliffs – all those pleasant things that come with the great outdoors.

-I would highly recommend investing in a quality first aid kit like the Adventure Medical Kits Mountain Day Tripper for the occasional blister, bug bite, or laceration.
-The Day Tripper includes all the essentials like Moleskin patches, antibiotic ointment, antihistamine tablets, and plenty of bandages.
+I would highly recommend investing in a quality first aid kit (or building your own) for the occasional blister, bug bite, or laceration.
+Look for essentials like Moleskin patches, antibiotic ointment, antihistamine tablets, and plenty of bandages.

-Authorities in hiking and backcountry travel have come up with the Ten Essentials list, a list of ten items that should always be carried during outdoor travel.
+The hiking and backcountry travel authorities at REI have come up with the Ten Essentials list, a list of ten items that should always be carried during outdoor travel.
 In addition to a first aid kit, experts recommend always carrying a map and compass, sunglasses and sunscreen, extra clothing, extra food and weather, a headlamp, fire starter and matches, and a knife.